-Due to some errors on the Windows, the Windows Modules Installer Worker or Tiworker.exe Windows Modules Installer Worker process may be stuck in the background and keep using extra Disk and CPU resources; this can slow down your system performance as well.
+Due to some errors on the Windows, the Windows Modules Installer Worker or Tiworker.exe process may get stuck in the background and continuously using up the hardware resources; this may impact the computer performance.

 Fix: Windows Modules Installer Worker High CPU and Disk

 If the first time you see this process running in the background, you should not stop this process and wait for a while until this process ends itself.
 This process automatically starts, and once it is finished its job, it ends up.
 You can check if any update is being downloaded and installed; you can wait for the updates to complete.